psychemedia/island-storynotes/piedPiperNewtown/piedPiperOfNewtown.md

 ## Beata Elizabeth Macaulay's *The Newtown Rats*

-A copy of Beata Elizabeth Macaulay's *The Newtown Rats — An Isle of Wight Legend*, published in 1869, "written several years ago" and privately publsihed *"as a little diverson of thought to myself, after bereavements"*, can be found in the Castle Museum Library at Carisbroke Castle.
+A copy of Beata Elizabeth Macaulay's *The Newtown Rats — An Isle of Wight Legend*, published in 1869, "written several years ago" and privately published *"as a little diversion of thought to myself, after bereavements"*, can be found in the Castle Museum Library at Carisbrooke Castle.

 THE NEWTOWN RATS